ken-okabe/spacetimeline/README.md

   //-----------------------------------------------------------------------------------

   ___cursor.compute(function() {
-    // here is the final part where binds pure logic and physical world
+    // here is the final part where pure logic meets our physical world
     // in lazy evaluation context, this corresponds to  `toArray()`

     //var cursor = ___cursor.value(___('NOW'));